ianwilliamson/weakforms/README.md

 # README #

-This repository hosts several COMSOL weak forms.
+This repository hosts several weak form equation implementations by the LAND research group at UT Austin for use in COMSOL Multiphysics.